 Investor & Former Cable Television Executive

-While at Price Waterhouse, Tom built a reputation as a top expert in mergers and acquisitions, corporate reorganization, and partnership taxation.
-During his years as a CPA in Washington, Oregon, and Colorado, Tom was an active member of various organizations related to the accounting and tax professions.
+Tom built a reputation as a top expert in mergers and acquisitions, corporate reorganization, and partnership taxation while at Price Waterhouse.
+During his years as a CPA in Seattle, Portland, and Denver, Tom was an active member of various organizations related to the accounting and tax professions.

 Tom was involved in various cable programming startups while at Daniels, including the formation of the country's largest regional cable TV sports network in Los Angeles.
-In 1988, he coordinated the sale of Daniels' multi-system cable operating company to United Artists for well over $200 million.
-Following that sale, Tom and his family returned to the Pacific northwest where he has invested in real estate, operating companies, and venture capital firms.
-Currently, he serves on the board of Centennial Holdings LLC, the managing partner of Centennial Funds located in Denver.
+In 1988, he coordinated the sale of Daniels' multisystem cable operating company to United Artists.
+Following that sale, Tom and his family returned to the Pacific Northwest where he has invested in real estate, operating companies, and venture capital firms.